logan858/pack-app/README.md

 * [Pack'D Official Site](https://packd-app.herokuapp.com/)

 ## Future Enhancements
-* Add expanded filtering capabilities along age, gender, etc
+* Add expanded filtering capabilities along with age, gender, etc. Specifically, we want to improve the search function for locations.
-* Add profile pics, and photo uploads for past trips
+* Add profile pics, and photo uploads for past trips .

 ## Technologies Used
 * Django